mhagstrand/slate/source/includes/_api.md

 ## <span class="jumptarget"> 1.
 Join the Technology Partner Program </span>

 Before you begin, you'll need a sandbox store.
 BigCommerce offers app developers free sandbox stores through its Technology Partner Program.
-To get your sandbox store, [apply to become a BigCommerce Technology Partner](https://www.bigcommerce.com/partners/signup).
+To get your sandbox store, <a href="https://www.bigcommerce.com/partners/signup" target="_blank">apply to become a BigCommerce Technology Partner</a>.
 To be approved as a partner, you will need:

 * A website.
 * The ability to support users of your app.